ar-pavel/WC-University-Portal/README.md

 # WC University Management System

-  WC University is an Imginary University and this project is to maintain this university as a course projcet of  `Advance Java`.
+  WC University is an Imginary University and this project is to manage this university.
+  There are 7 microservices for backend and a vaadin based front-end(under development) to maitain this system.

 ####  Technology Used:
 #####     UI: